opendatahub-io/ai-edge/pipelines/README.md

 * Image Registry - [credentials-image-registry.secret.yaml.template](tekton/aiedge-e2e/templates/credentials-image-registry.secret.yaml.template) to include the username and password with write access to the image repository.
   This is needed only in case you noted username and password of the robot account.
 In case you directly downloaded and applied a Kubernetes Secret, this file can be skipped.
     ```bash
+    # From the root folder where this README is located
     $ cp tekton/aiedge-e2e/templates/credentials-s3.secret.yaml.template credentials-s3.secret.yaml
     $ cp tekton/aiedge-e2e/templates/credentials-image-registry.secret.yaml.template credentials-image-registry.secret.yaml